 The following is a list of suggestions for building a relationship as a cooperating teacher and teacher candidate.
 Establishing a professional relationship and getting to know each other personally will create a strong basis for your work together.
-The suggestions below are meant to open conversations and establish expectations prior to the start of school.
+The suggestions below are meant to open conversations and establish expectations regarding roles and responsibilities among you both.
+With regard to distance learning, some of the following suggestions have been adapted to fit current circumstances, but may be further adjusted for your own context.

-Get to Know Your Teacher Candidate:
+Get to Know Your Teacher Candidate by asking:

 - What teaching, tutoring, or coaching experience do you have? - What skills, talents, interests, languages and cultural understandings are you bringing? - What goals do you have for this placement, and for their program? - What are your professional growth goals? - What do you think are your strengths in teaching and planning, and in what areas might you need extra support (e.g. good at reading aloud, keeping materials organized is difficult)?
 Are you comfortable letting me know when they are ready to take on more, or do you want me to take the lead and push you forward?
-Are you comfortable jumping in, or do you want time to just observe? - How are you feeling about getting started?
+Are you comfortable jumping in, or do you want time to just observe? - How are you feeling about the conditions under which we will be teaching this year? - Is there anything you would like me to know about working together?